-One of the deeds that entails a huge reward during these nine days is fasting.
-Those who fast on the 9th of Zulhijjah, also known as the day of Arafah, may get the rewards of having their sins being forgiven.
+One of the deeds that entail a huge reward during these nine days is fasting.
+Those who fast on the 9th of Zulhijjah, also known as the day of Arafah, may get the rewards of having their sins forgiven.
 The Prophet s.a.w. said,

 Increasing our remembrance in Allah s.w.t. during this time is also one of His beloved deeds.
 Prophet Muhammad s.a.w. said,

 ما مِن أيَّامٍ أعظَمُ عِندَ اللهِ ولا أحَبُّ إليه مِن العَمَلِ فيهنَّ مِن هذه الأيَّامِ العَشرِ، فأكثِروا فيهنَّ مِن التَّهليلِ والتَّكبيرِ والتَّحميدِ